-In response to the Zika epidemic, Physicians for Reproductive Health Board Chair Dr. Willie Parker issued the following statement:
+In response to the 100 year anniversary of Planned Parenthood, Physicians for Reproductive Health Board Chair Dr. Willie Parker issued the following statement:

 “Physicians for Reproductive Health applauds Planned Parenthood on their 100th anniversary.
 As physicians, we work every day to provide the highest quality care to our patients, and we are deeply aware of the integral part Planned Parenthood plays in not only the reproductive health community but also our national health system as a whole.
 Throughout its history, Planned Parenthood has empowered millions of people to make informed health care decisions and to access vital care, and we look forward to its many years ahead.